 To lift the 25 nm limit, you'll need to undertake cross country flying training for a minimum of 12 hours, including at least two hours of solo cross country time.
 This training will take you to unfamiliar airfields using basic navigation techniques, and enable you to find your way to remote airstrips, carry out in-flight diversions, monitor fuel usage, interpret weather forecasts and a whole range of activities associated with flying basically anywhere in Australia.

-Download an Information Sheet for syllabus information, a full breakdown of the costs, and some additional information on Jabiru aircraft and the priveleges and limitations associated with a holding Pilot Certificate.
+Download an Information Sheet for syllabus information, a full breakdown of the costs, and some additional information on Jabiru aircraft and the privileges and limitations associated with a holding Pilot Certificate.

 Whilst learning to fly isn't a cheap exercise, in terms of average earnings, it's more affordable now than it's ever been.

 Within the Recreational system, it's possible to gain a basic Pilot Certificate for around $5,500 to $6,000, with another $2,000 to $3,000 to remove the area restriction and allow flight virtually anywhere in Australia, outside controlled airspace.

 Orange Flight Training requests payment at the time of each lesson, and accepts payment by Visa or Mastercard credit or debit cards, and EFTPOS from most banks.
-Monthly accounts can be established in special circumstances.
+Monthly accounts can be established to approved customers.

-Download an Information Sheet for a full breakdown of the costs, and some additional information on Jabiru aircraft, the training syllabus and the priveleges and limitations associated with a holding Pilot Certificate.
+Download an Information Sheet for a full breakdown of the costs, and some additional information on Jabiru aircraft, the training syllabus and the privileges and limitations associated with a holding Pilot Certificate.